cncf/toc/tags/network.md

 - Especially where these differ significantly from network systems and approaches previously commonly used in traditional enterprise data center environments.
 - Consideration for public, private, and hybrid cloud environments.
 - Network functions and services, including but not limited to, the discovery, monitoring, management, routing, load balancing, firewalling, quality of service, provided by service proxy, API gateway, service mesh, remote procedure call, coordination &amp; service discovery.
-- Provide an umbrella SIG for Networking WG and Universal Data Plane API Working Group (UDPA-WG).
+- Provide an umbrella TAG for Networking WG and Universal Data Plane API Working Group (UDPA-WG).
-  - [Networking WG](https://github.com/cncf/wg-networking) will fold directly into SIG Network.
+  - [Networking WG](https://github.com/cncf/wg-networking) will fold directly into TAG Network.
   - UDPA-WG will continue with existing calls and mailing list.
 - Facilitating an understanding of network abstraction APIs for meshes, proxies and other network services.
 - Influence and provide guidance on the definition of network abstraction specifications.
-Network SIG may review and recommend adoption.
+Network TAG may review and recommend adoption.
 - Networking extends to services and workloads not running on Kubernetes.
-Network SIG focuses on the integration and interoperability of networking running those workloads, not on those (physical) networking systems themselves unto their own.
+Network TAG focuses on the integration and interoperability of networking running those workloads, not on those (physical) networking systems themselves unto their own.

 ### Current CNCF Network-centric Projects

-Generally, projects listed in the [CNCF Landscape](https://l.cncf.io) under the categories of Service Mesh, API Gateway, Coordination &amp; Service Discovery, Service Proxy, Remote Procedure Call, and Cloud Native Network are considered in-scope of this SIG.
+Generally, projects listed in the [CNCF Landscape](https://l.cncf.io) under the categories of Service Mesh, API Gateway, Coordination &amp; Service Discovery, Service Proxy, Remote Procedure Call, and Cloud Native Network are considered in-scope of this TAG.

 - CNI
 - CoreDNS